LPulle/Linux/dotfiles/readme.md

 These are my dot files for linux installs
 Initially comes from CentOS 7 install
-The idea is that i can pick up these files if needed for other installs with hopefully minimal need for change It may be useful for others to use
+The idea is that i can pick up these files if needed for other installs with hopefully minimal change It may be useful for others to use as a starting point or to take snippets

 ## .bashrc